-The first row of Figure~\ref{fig:network_measures} displays the first element of graph-based summary statistics, $C_{\omega}$, as a function of $\bar{\zeta}$ (Eq. (\ref{eq:comega})).
+{\bf I) Average clustering coefficient:} The first row of Figure~\ref{fig:network_measures} displays the first element of graph-based summary statistics, $C_{\omega}$, as a function of $\bar{\zeta}$ (Eq. (\ref{eq:comega})).
 This criterion quantifies the nature of 3-point statistics ($\overset{\triangle}{\scalebox{0.6}{abd}}$).
-The presence of common signal, CURN ($\Gamma_{\rm CURN} = 0$), produces more triangles resulting in higher average clustering coefficient (filled circle symbols in the left panel of first row).
-It turns out that for only ${\rm Baseline}$, we expect to have uncorrelated behavior for $\omega_{ab}$ as justified by the third row of Figure \ref{fig:sample_adjacency} resulting in negligible average clustering coefficient (filled blue square symbols).
-The middle panel of first row in Figure~\ref{fig:network_measures} compares the $C_{\omega}$ for ${\rm non-HD}$, namely monopole and dipole with CURN template.
+The presence of common signal produces more triangles resulting in higher average clustering coefficient (filled circle symbols in the left panel of first row).
+Subsequently, it is an indicator for presence of common signal across the PTA.
+The middle panel compares the $C_{\omega}$ for monopole with CURN template.
 This panel demonstrates that the ${\rm Baseline+Monopole}$ possesses higher clustering coefficient for wide range of angular separation thresholds (cross symbols).
-Whereas the ${\rm Baseline+Dipole}$ has excess triangles just for almost $\bar{\zeta}\lesssim 60^{\circ}$ (filled green triangle symbols).
-The dipole spatial pattern ($\Gamma_{\rm DI}=\cos(\bar{\zeta})$) has $\bar{\zeta}$-dependency and therefore, the difference between its edge weights and that of monopole spatial pattern ($\Gamma_{\rm MO}=1$) becomes considerable as $\bar{\zeta}$ increases.
-This behavior can be seen by comparing the evolution of edge weights as indicated in the first and second rows of Figure \ref{fig:sample_adjacency}.
-Incorporating the SGWB, whose characteristics is given in Table \ref{tab:simulation_parameters}, the values of elements of the adjacency matrix and their corresponding evolution concerning $\bar{\zeta}$ is illustrated in the fifth row of Figure \ref{fig:sample_adjacency}.
-Accordingly, the value of $C_{\omega}$ (filled red star symbols) achieves a similar values with correspondence of ${\rm Baseline+CURN}$.
-Our results confirm that the average clustering coefficient is almost unable to distinguish the imprint of ${\rm Baseline+HD}$ and ${\rm Baseline+CURN}$.
+The right panel depicts that the value of $C_{\omega}$ (filled red star symbols) achieves a similar values with correspondence of ${\rm Baseline+CURN}$.
+Our results show that the average clustering coefficient is almost unable to distinguish the imprint of ${\rm Baseline+HD}$ and ${\rm Baseline+Monopole}$ from ${\rm Baseline+CURN}$.